 We see a very drunk Harley writing on some stolen business card at Roman’s bar.
 She has crossed out the name and phone number, and messily replaced it with her own, and a list of jobs she could take care of.
-It reads: “psychiatriss [although that is crossed out], bounty hunter, hit(wo)man, dog walker” and then some misspelled version of the word mercenary.
-Beside this business card is a drawing Harley made using a napkin, one which had Roman’s logo printed on the bottom.
+It reads: “psychiatriss [although that is crossed out], bounty hunter, hit(wo)man, dog walker” and then some misspelled version of the word ‘mercenary’.
+Beside the business card, we see a napkin with Roman’s logo and a drawing of Harley.
 She has drawn a cartoon version of herself being choked by Roman’s two hands, each with an open eye staring out.
 Harley has a jester’s hat on, little ponytails, and stars for eyes, like some looney toon death pose.

 We have seen these hands before, in fact, they are scattered around Roman’s bar.
 We saw them earlier caging Dinah Lance (or Black Canary) on stage, framing and holding her to the microphone while staring out at the patrons.
 There is something sinister about the logo itself.
 The eyes and the hands are the same thing, suggesting that touch and sight operate simultaneously.
 Touching, killing, capturing, they are all the same as looking.
 This likewise suggests that, for Roman, physical violence is an extension of his gaze.
 As such, the film argues that male gaze is as violent as peeling someone’s face, as Roman and Zsasz do.
 Male gaze is a form of exploitation long perpetuated in Hollywood and beyond.
 Perhaps the easiest way to describe it is by comparing Harley’s representation in Suicide Squad to Birds of Prey.
 Lots of people have made this comparison as the difference are quite predominant.
 Harley essentially wears lingerie in Suicide Squad, and there is even a scene where she strips, and everyone stops and watches her.
 She doesn’t even get an entire t-shirt, its already torn by the time she wears it.
 Also, she is often shot with her chest as the center of the frame, rather than her face or head.
 It’s noteworthy that Robbie was apparently quite uncomfortable with her costume for Suicide Squad and requested more control over her costuming in this later film.
 By comparison, you can tell that Harley dresses herself in Birds of Prey, as the costumes are more fun and comfortable.
 Harley finally gets to dress the way she wants to, first by taking off the Joker’s necklace and adjusting her tattoos, then cutting her hair.
 She is also shot directly, and her costumes are far more practical and less torn t-shirt.
 It’s still Harley though, so she wears outfits with her name on it and a see-through plastic coat with fringe.
 Regardless, the intention behind her costumes has changed.
 Her outfits in Birds of Prey convey her personality, not her sex appeal.